Kevin D. Zumwalt

 COL (R) William Johnson served over 30 years in the military working with all branches of services both here in the United States and Internationally.
 He has commanded Weapons of Mass Destruction Civil Support Team and CBNRE Enhanced Response Force Program (CERF P) Team while assisting in the development of basic doctrine and training which is used today.
 He is nationally recognized as a subject matter expert on Department of Defense Chemical, Biological, Nuclear, Radiological, and High Yield Explosives/ Weapons of Mass Destruction (CBNRE/WMD) response teams.
 He is branch qualified militarily as Infantry, Military Police, Military Intelligence, Chemical and Ordinance.
 He has over 12 years of experience working in the civilian emergency response in fire fighting, hazardous materials, law enforcement, incident management and emergency medicine.

-Administrative and Office Support Team
+Office Support Team

 Office Support Assistant